 What’s more, the third trimester is when your baby’s fat tissue develops, says Fit Pregnancy, so they can benefit most from exercise during this time.

-Throughout pregnancy, make sure that your chosen forms of exercise won't subject to extreme heat or situations that might cause you to fall or injure yourself or your baby.
+Throughout these months, make sure that you exercise safely during pregnancy.
+Your chosen forms of exercise shouldn’t subject yourself to extreme heat or situations that might cause you to fall or injure yourself or your baby.